Chakradhara29/Cone-Detection-for-Formula-Student-Driverless-Competition-Assignment-/README.md

 ## Objective

-To create a Simulink model using the Vehicle Dynamics Blockset™ that simulates a skidpad test environment, incorporates a camera for visual input, and detects cones in real-time at a vehicle speed of 30 km/h.
+To create a Simulink model using the Vehicle Dynamics Blockset™ that simulates a skidpad test environment, incorporates a camera for visual input, and detects cones in real-time.
 The algorithm will leverage deep learning techniques, such as YOLO v2, to identify cones and evaluate detection accuracy.

 ---